Jan. 6 takeaways: ‘Heated’ Trump, Pence’s near miss with mob

 Pence never wavered, Jacob said.

-Retired federal judge Michael Luttig, who had spoken to Pence’s staff ahead of Jan.
-6, also testified at the hearing.
+Retired federal judge Michael Luttig, who had spoken to Pence’s staff ahead of the insurrection, also testified at the hearing.
 He said that if Pence had declared Trump president, it would have “plunged America into what I believe would have been tantamount to a revolution within a constitutional crisis.”

 DISTRUST OF EASTMAN